About The Teachers

 Liz Froemming If you come to my classroom, you will see that teaching begins the second the bell rings, and there is a design for what happens every minute until the bell rings at the end.
 In Language Arts 8, we value learning and building community, which happens when students are moving, talking, laughing, making choices, and engaging in materials.
 We work very hard to make sure that our curriculum is both engaging and challenging.
 When students leave my classroom, I want them to have read something that felt a little too hard, to have written something that they didn’t think they could do, and to have created something that they’re proud of.

-This is my fifth year teaching 8th grade Language Arts and Journalism at Union, and prior to middle school, I spent twelve years teaching high schoolers and serving as a full-time mentor for high school teachers in their first five years of teaching.
+This is my seventh year teaching 8th grade Language Arts and Journalism at Union, and prior to middle school, I spent twelve years teaching high schoolers and serving as a full-time mentor for high school teachers in their first five years of teaching.
 I love the enthusiasm and energy of middle school.
 I have a B.A. in English from University of Minnesota where I also did my graduate work.
 In our spare time, Lis Jorgens and I train teachers for the Santa Clara County of Education.

 I couldn’t be an English teacher without loving reading.
 I love reading fiction, nonfiction, journal articles, newspaper, blogs.
 Here are some things that are on my mind based on some recent reads: gamification (including this one), on teaching argumentation (including this and this), meaningful classroom conversations (including this).
 Carol Dweck isn’t a recent read, but I greatly admire her work on mindset.